linode/docs/docs/products/compute/compute-instances/guides/manage-ip-addresses/index.md

 ### IPv4

 - **Public IPv4 Address:** Most Compute Instances (those created without a VPC) have a single public IPv4 address, which enables your applications to be accessible over the Internet.
 Additional addresses can be provided with technical justification.
-If a VPC interface is configured when a Compute Instance is created, that instance typically does not have a public IPv4 address _unless_ the _Assign a public IPv4 address_ option was selected.
+If a VPC interface is configured when a Compute Instance is created, that instance typically does not have a public IPv4 address _unless_ the _Assign a public IPv4 address_ option is selected.

 - **VPC IPv4 Address:** If an instance is assigned to a VPC, that instance is assigned an IPv4 address from the CIDR range configured on the subnet.
 This IP address can be automatically generated or manually provided.
-Optionally, if the _Assign a public IPv4 address_ option was selected, the instance is assigned public IPv4 address as well.
+Optionally, if the _Assign a public IPv4 address_ option is selected during creation, the instance is assigned public IPv4 address as well.

 - **VLAN IPv4 Address:** When a Compute Instance is configured with a VLAN, you assign it a IPv4 address to use within the VLAN.
 It is also automatically assigned a public IPv4 address.